 LA UNION | Luna's Baluarte Watchtower and Pebble Beach

 Not far from Namacpacan Church stands another cultural gem, apparently Luna's most visited site.
-I see this watchtower on social media more often ever since La Union became a hype.
+I have seen this watchtower on social media more often ever since La Union became a hype.
 It was a mere 15-minute drive from the town center where we had a hearty breakfast on that gloomy Saturday morning.

 READ ALSO: Namacpacan Church, Luna's Cultural Treasure

-Baluarte is a 400-year old watchtower along Luna's pebble-covered seashore that faces the West Philippine Sea.
-The Spanish colonizers built the tower to keep watch of the olden times' impending pirate attacks, other foreign invaders, and any other dangers from the sea.
 Originally made of adobe and coral blocks, the restored Baluarte of today is a fusion of the old and new—half of the original adobe structure, which is darker, is wedded to a new section made of lighter red bricks.
 While this odd-yet-charming difference in shade cannot be seen at first glimpse, entering Baluarte makes it evident.

 Long before it became an Insta-worthy site as it is now, the Baluarte has failed the test of time.
 Coastal erosion, brought about by human activities like pebble picking, and a storm in 1996 wreaked havoc on the structure, splitting the tower vertically from the middle; the other half was tilting toward the shore as if with just one more hit, it would collapse right away.

-To prevent further destruction, the provincial engineers strengthen the leaning portion using piles (concrete columns driven into the ground to support a structure) and covered its perimeter with gabions (wire mesh cages filled with rocks).
 The local government also prohibited picking of stones within 50 meters around Baluarte.
-But in 2015, a year after the Philippine government declared Baluarte a National Cultural Treasure, typhoon Lando (international name: Koppu) ravaged most of Northern Luzon and completely destroyed the tender half of Baluarte.
+But in 2015, a year after the Philippine government declared Baluarte a National Cultural Treasure, Typhoon Lando (international name, Koppu) ravaged most of Northern Luzon and completely destroyed the tender half of Baluarte.

 National Cultural Treasure marker plastered at the walls of Baluarte